The tide has been rising in biotech investment in 2024—though it has not lifted all boats equally.

 While the volume of investment improved in the first half of 2024, much of it went to a few “mega deals,” leaving many promising small biotechs still seeking funding, according to data presented during the Oct.
 15 opening panel of the 2024 BIO Investor Forum in San Francisco, hosted by the Biotechnology Innovation Organization (BIO).

-Still, the situation is improving, according to panelists in the session, “Understanding the Fundraising Environment for Biotech Companies,” which was moderated by Jesse Essaff, Director, Life Science & Healthcare, Commercial Banking – HSBC Bank USA.
+Still, the situation is getting better, according to panelists in the session, “Understanding the Fundraising Environment for Biotech Companies,” which was moderated by Jesse Essaff, Director, Life Science & Healthcare, Commercial Banking – HSBC Bank USA.

 “It definitely feels we’re on somewhat of an upswing,” said Lori Hu, Managing Director of Vertex Ventures HC.
 “IPOs are not at pre-pandemic levels yet, but we’re seeing more liquidity in the market than we were.”